VUMC-VMAC/GWAS_QC/README.md

 - Subset-specific files (note that these are supplied as comma-separated to the appropriate flag):
 	- Lists of samples for the initial sample subsetting
 	- File stem to the final autosomal plink file set (with PC outliers removed)

-The first step will run all the initial post-imputation steps up to inferring ancestry including:
-- Unzipping results from the imputation server (if -z is supplied)
-- Filter for R2>0.8
-- Removing multi-allelic variants
-- Updating sample IDs and sex
-- In each subset
-	- Filter down to the samples in the current subset, filtering variants by missingness
-	- Merge genotyped and imputed variants
-	- Remove variants for HWE p<1e-6 (in females) and MAF<1%
-	- Set heterozygous haploid variants missing
-	- Remove samples based on the final autosomal set

 In order to run X chromosome post-imputation QC, run a command similar to the following:
 ```